 Other tours depart from the river district as well.
-Revisit history, encounter ghosts, savor the restaurant scene, hop into a horse-drawn carriage or board a boat to zero in on a special interest – or enjoy the city’s charms and its 1.8-mile Riverwalk on foot.
+Revisit history, encounter ghosts, savor the restaurant scene, hop into a horse-drawn carriage, board a boat to zero in on a special interest, or enjoy the city’s charms and its 1.8-mile riverwalk on foot.
 Regardless of how you get around, expect to see sites used in filming and places where stars dined and shopped.

 Travel down U.S. 421 to find two more beach destinations, Carolina Beach and Kure Beach.
-Carolina Beach and Kure Beach.
-Carolina Beach, known for its newly renovated boardwalk and Britts Donut Shop, offers the pet- and family-friendly Good Hops Brewing to its list of attractions.
-Visitors can bring in food to enjoy with the flagship beers and seasonals, in-between rounds on the brewery’s 9-hole par 3 disc golf course.
-Island Beverage is a popular spot for shopping and tasting.
+Carolina Beach, known for its boardwalk and Britts Donut Shop, offers the pet- and family-friendly Good Hops Brewing to its list of attractions.
+Visitors can bring in food to enjoy the flagship beers and seasonals with in between rounds on the brewery’s 9-hole par-3 disc golf course.
+And Island Beverage is a popular spot for shopping and tasting.

 Continue on to Southport by way of Kure Beach, home to Fort Fisher with its aquarium, recreation area and remains of the Civil War fort.
-Spend time with nature and history before heading to the fort fisher ferry terminal for the scenic 35-minute ride past three lighthouses to reach Southport. coastal living magazine named this scene-stealing city “America’s Happiest Seaside Town.” frame a visit with a tour that takes in film sites and other landmarks, then return to places that inspire a closer look.
+Spend time with nature and history before heading to the Fort Fisher Ferry terminal for the scenic 35-minute ride past three lighthouses to reach Southport.
+Coastal Living magazine named this scene-stealing city “America’s Happiest Seaside Town.”
+Take a visit with a tour that takes in film sites and other landmarks, then return to places that inspire a closer look.

 Southport’s Check Six Brewing Co. takes its name from a term used by fighter pilots (no coincidence that co-founder Tim Hassel is a retired Air Force colonel and fighter pilot).
 The brewery ties into Southport’s military history with its decor and beer names that tap local and national aviation history.
 The stories behind Wright Flyer Cream Ale, Wrong Way Corrigan’s Irish Stout, Harley Pope Imperial Porter and others make raising a pint even more memorable.